 Who can join the Network?

 The Quaker Life Network is open to all Quakers.
-Use the contact form at the bottom of this page to ask for more information.
-You can subscribe here to receive our monthly email.
+You can subscribe here to receive our monthly email which includes requests, resources, webinars and other content.
+You can use the contact form at the bottom of this page to ask for more information.

-To fond out more about the network view our archive of recent emails (offsite link).
+To find out more about the network view our archive of recent emails (offsite link).